SeaCloudsEU/sla-core/docs/installation-guide.md

 The names used here are the default values of the sla core.
 See [configuration](#configuration) to know how to change the values.

-###3. <a name="importeclipse"> Importing the code into eclipse </a> ###

-The core of the ATOSSLA has been developed using the Eclipse Java IDE, although others Java editors could be used, here we only provide the instructions about how to import the code into Eclipse.

-The first step is to tell Maven to create the necessary Eclipse project files executing this:

-	$ mvn eclipse:eclipse

-The previous command is going to generate the eclipse project files:
-.settings, .classpath, and .project.
-Again, please never upload those files to the repository, it is going to deconfigure the eclipse of other developers (it is easy to fix, just an annoying waste of time).

-After it, from your eclipse you can import the project.
-Go to "import project from file", go to the trunk folder, and you should see the "ATOSSLA" project ready to be imported in your Eclipse.

 ## <a name="configuration"> Configuration </a> ##

 The project is made up of five main modules: